pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 ax1.legend();
 ```

 The choice of model in such cases is crucial.
-The decision about which failure profile is apt, has to be informed by a subject matter expert because extrapolation from such sparse data is always risky.
+The decision about which failure profile is apt has to be informed by a subject matter expert because extrapolation from such sparse data is always risky.
 An understanding of the uncertainty is crucial if real costs attach to the failures and the subject matter expert is usually better placed to tell if you 2 or 7 failures can be expected within 600 hours of service.

 # Conclusion